2024 United States drone sightings: Background

-A drone is defined as an aircraft which is controlled remotely without a pilot onboard.
+A drone is an aircraft controlled remotely without an onboard pilot.
 These vehicles serve a broad range of functions for the military, businesses, and recreational enthusiasts.
 The 2024 sightings occurred against a backdrop of increasing drone prevalence and high-profile incidents involving unmanned aircraft.
 London Gatwick Airport was forced to cancel flights for several days in December 2018 due to drone reports near its runways.
 Prior unidentified drone sightings in the US include a rash of reports over Colorado and Nebraska in late 2019 and early 2020.
 In early 2023, an unmanned spy balloon originating from China flew over parts of the United States, including military sites.
 Significant drone incursions occurred over Langley Air Force Base, Virginia, in December 2023, prompting a response involving US government aircraft.

 Based on 2023 data, the FAA estimated the number of commercial and recreational drones operating in the United States would reach nearly 2.8 million in 2024.
 In August 2024, sightings over Plant 42, a classified aircraft manufacturing plant of the US Air Force in California, were confirmed by the Air Force and led to new FAA airspace restrictions.
 The United States Northern Command (USNORTHCOM) hosted an October 2024 demonstration of counter-drone technologies in Colorado.
-The trials, dubbed "Falcon Peak", came as a response to the sightings over Langley Air Force Base.
+The trials, dubbed "Falcon Peak", came as a response to the observations over Langley Air Force Base.
 One of the systems tested had been used in combat in the Russo-Ukrainian war.
 Unidentified drones were reported over US bases in the United Kingdom in November 2024, followed by sightings over Ramstein Air Base and arms factories in Germany in December 2024.